vishrast/Vehicle-Fraudulent-Claims-Capstone/README.md

 model with class weight optimization, gave the best results and F1 score of 0.85 is achieved on minority class on validation data.
 * Dummy encoding approach did not generalize well due to too many features
-* ogistic regression with optimized class weight without balancing, generalized well but F1 score was only 0.22
+* Logistic regression with optimized class weight without balancing, generalized well but F1 score was only 0.22
 * Utility vehicles have higher probability of fraudulent claims in vehicle categories
 * Higher probability of fraud if address is changed within last 6 months